-- You must try to avoid any conflicts of interest.
+- You must try to avoid conflicts of interest.

-- As a director, you must not accept any benefits from third parties.
+- As a director, you mustn’t accept any benefits from third parties.

 - You must declare an interest in any proposed transaction or arrangement with your company.

 The Memorandum of Association provides certain data.
 This document contains the details of a director’s rights, duties, and power, as authorised by the shareholders under the provisions of the Companies Act.

-The Companies Act 2006 director duties (UK) -the general duties
+The Companies Act 2006 –director duties and the general duties

 Some general duties also apply, and they’re part of the UK director responsibilities and duties of a director (UK).
-These director duties cover a wide area, and these are:
+Indeed, the duties cover a wide area and include:

 - Make decisions for the good of the company and its owners are duties of a company director (UK).
-In addition, a director’s decision-making will also need to bear in mind the interests of any creditors.
+In addition, a director’s decision-making also needs to bear in mind the interests of any creditors.

 - Maintain the business’s records is the responsibility of directors.
-In addition, they also need to know how long to retain business records.
+In addition, they’ll need to know how long to retain business records.
 What’s more, the business records also include the PSC (Person with Significant Control) register and your statutory records.
 Most importantly, when you run your own company, you must always keep business records up to date.
 A HM Revenue & Customs (HMRC) review of your business records could come up at any time, and if your documents are up to date, it’s good to be ready for this.